 Besides pressure cooking, you can slow cook, steam, brown, simmer, bake and reheat – with a six litre bowl that's good for entertaining.
 The programmes, for the most part, work well and surprisingly quickly – although it can dry up food, so you may want to add a bit of extra liquid when cooking.

 It doesn’t take up a lot of space and the parts can be thrown in the dishwasher too.
 A good option for those with a busy lifestyle.

 Russell Hobbs Multi-cooker: £69.99, Amazon

-This cooks bread as well as any dedicated bread-making machine and soups as well as any stand-alone soup-maker.
+This cooks bread as well as any dedicated bread-making machine and soups as good as any stand-alone soup maker.
 And that’s just the start with this machine that has 11 programmes.

-Best of all is its slow cooking function, making succulent stews over several hours.
+We particularly love its slow cooking function, making succulent stews over several hours.
 Even a technophobe will master how to use it quickly enough, thanks to the clear LED display, and you can open the lid to check on your food at any time.

 The timer is longer than on many multi-cookers, offering up to 24 hours.
 As its quite compact, it’s easy to store away.